 Benfotiamine is a synthetic derivative of Thiamine or Vitamin B1, which can be prepared from plants such that of garlic and onion.
 Due to the chemical changes being made, it has shown better absorption results than thiamine itself.
 It has been effective in treating peripheral neuropathy, specifically the one caused by alcohol and diabetes.*

-Thiamine of Vitamin B1 has proved its efficacy in treating nerve pain and inflammation by increasing the process of nerve repair.
-It allows the nerve to function better and regenerate.
+Thiamine of Vitamin B1 has proven its efficacy in treating nerve pain and inflammation by increasing the process of nerve repair.
+It allows the nerve to function better and regenerate.*